Tititrois/giskard-test/solution/README.md

 All the logic in **src/algo** folder.

-I have tried to make the code as clean as possible using a simple class and some good data structure.
+I have tried to make the code as clean as possible using a simple class and some good data structure .

-- Calculator.structures

-It contains the main class needed for the algo:
+The file `src/algo/calculator.structures.ts` contains the main class needed for the algo:
 1. **Universe**: Contains the list of all planet in the system and a constructor to build the structure as a **Graph**.
 Each planet has a weighted vertice to other planet we can reach.
 2. **Travel**: Contains all possible travel during the Algo, it keeps track of all actions done during the travel and the current planet we are on.
 We can